 Prices on siding products can vary substantially based on what features and benefits are selected.
 Just like buying a vehicle, if you get a lower grade car but add all the bells and whistles, it may end up costing the same or more than an entry level model of a higher end car.

 However, in general insulated vinyl siding is more expensive than hollow vinyl siding.
+Read more about the cost of insulated vinyl siding here.
 This is due to the energy saving blanket of insulation adhered to the back of every siding panel.
 When new siding is installed, it is recommended by the Department of Energy that you add insulation.
 Insulated vinyl siding is a great way to improve the appearance of your home with new siding while adding insulation that will help reduce your utility bills, all in one step.